seybi87/docker_couchbase/README.md

 ## Prerequisites

 You need to override memlock and nofile limits to make Couchbase run correctly.
-Add the following lines at the end of the `/etc/init/docker.conf` file:
+Add the following lines at the beginning after description of the `/etc/init/docker.conf` file:

+	description "Docker daemon"

+	start on (local-filesystems and net-device-up IFACE!=lo)
+	stop on runlevel [!2345]
+	limit nofile 65536 65536
 	limit memlock unlimited unlimited
-	limit nofile 262144
+	limit core unlimited unlimited

+	respawn

+	...

 Finally, restart the Docker daemon: `sudo service docker.io restart`